 Doctoral students with a full-time assistantship may be eligible for partial reimbursement for the cost of their health insurance unless prohibited by state and federal laws.
 Please consult the Graduate School website for eligibility and for the current rate of reimbursement.
 Reimbursements are processed by the Graduate School and will require documentation by the end of the fall and spring semesters detailing the purchase of the health insurance plan.

 The term of assignment for graduate assistantships typically follows the calendar for 9-month academic faculty appointments for fall and spring semesters.
 The term of assignment for academic year assistantships generally is August 16th to May 15th; the term of assignment for l/2year assistantships generally is either August 16th to December 31st or January 1st to May 15th.
 Terms of assignment may differ for some externally funded assistantships.
 Although graduate assistantships generally are not available for the summer terms, some externally funded assistantships may provide for summer term assignments.

 Standards of Conduct

-Standards of conduct for graduate assistants include performance of University duties in a manner that is professional, courteous, and conducive to a professional atmosphere.
-Graduate assistants are expected to comply with all work rules and standards defined by their assistantship employer and with all applicable University rules and policies.
+Standards of conduct for graduate assistants include the performance of university duties in a manner that is professional, courteous, and conducive to a professional atmosphere.
+Graduate assistants are expected to comply with all work rules and standards defined by their assistantship employer and with all applicable university rules and policies.
 Students who are awarded scholarships funded by external grants must abide by all specified restrictions, if any, including (but not limited to) restrictions on outside employment during the term of their assistantship.
 International students must have an appropriate visa, meet all applicable immigration requirements, abide by all applicable laws and regulations, and under no circumstances be employed for more than 20 hours/week.